-FIRELIGHT has good tillering capacity and target plant populations should be in the mid-range appropriate for differing sowing dates.
+FIRELIGHT has good tillering capacity, and target plant populations should be in the mid-range appropriate for differing sowing dates.

-FIRELIGHT has shown that it can perform well under a range of different soil types and environments especially in Canterbury and Southland.
+FIRELIGHT has shown that it can perform well under a range of different soil types and environments, especially in Canterbury and Southland.
 FIRELIGHT, in trials to date, has yielded very well under irrigation and topped the rainfed/dryland locations.

 FIRELIGHT has good resistance to Septoria leaf blotch and stripe rust and intermediate resistance to leaf rust and mildew.
 In PGW Grain agronomy trials (2019/20-2021/22), FIRELIGHT has produced the highest untreated yields and fungicide responses of 0.5-2.8 t/ha.
-Considering the disease profile, a low to moderate fungicide programme is recommended with a focus on Fusarium head blight control.
+Please contact your local PGW Representative for site specific recommendations.
+In 2022/23 trials, under higher leaf rust pressure, FIRELIGHT produced a fungicide response of 2.8-7.2 t/ha.
+Considering this disease profile, a low to moderate fungicide programme is recommended with a focus on leaf rust and fusarium head blight control.
 Please contact your local PGW Representative for site specific recommendations.

 Disease PGW disease nursery ratings (9 highly resistant, 1 highly susceptible)

 Stripe rust 9

-Leaf rust 5
+Leaf rust 4

 Septoria leaf blotch 8

 Powdery mildew 7

-Fusarium head blight 5
+Fusarium head blight 6